-Seahawks guard Mike Iupati says he is retiring
+Seahawks guard Mike Iupati says he is retiring after 11 seasons in the NFL

 Kyle Fuller, who can play center and guard, will be an exclusive rights free agent and would appear likely to be back.

 Phil Haynes, a fourth-round pick out of Wake Forest in 2019, could be a candidate at left guard.
-But he has battled injuries throughout his two years with Seattle and has played just one snap in a regular season game and 10 on special teams.
+But he has battled injuries throughout his two years with Seattle and has played just one snap in a regular-season game and 10 on special teams.

 Seattle recently released Chance Warmack, a veteran signed before the 2020 season who then opted out for COVID-19 reasons.
 A report from ESPN stated the Seahawks may be interested in re-signing Warmack at some point.